 I am usually a rational person, but often find myself wanting to pick up heavy objects and throw them around a room when I am made privy to the following: That someone has been blessed enough to partner, but they don’t appreciate it.
 That they don’t wake-up and choose their lover every single day – this being a key factor in a successful healthy relationship.
 (As Muslims, we are asked to remember our love for Allah five times a day; I believe that we absolutely must do the same with our lover.
 Daily daily daily.
 Else, a chasm is created and the taking for granted, and the letting go kick-in.)

 I mean.
 How exciting is it to wake up to someone every morning?
 To have your neck nuzzled, your shoulder kissed, your hair held as a gentle way to wake up?
 How amazing is it to roll over and curl into someone?
-How can we take for granted waking up and finding next to us someone we really really like, who is not our mum?
+How can we take for granted waking up and finding next to us someone we really really like?

 Only before you do, let me state that I am 100% a connection/love fetishist.
 If ever I wake up in bed thinking “ugh, I can’t wait to roll out of here,” then this will serve as a massive flag that something is wrong.

 Look.
 I get that it’s easy to idealize what we don’t have, and that some of you may be thinking that I may be this way because I haven’t had many relationships, and I am good with this.
 Yes, very few have been privy to the absolute inner workings of me, a privilege for both of us.
 I also don’t plan on changing this, because while this is not the case for many of you, and I respect that 100%, I fully understand it doesn’t work for me.
 I am far too intense to have this work for me.
 I want to give every part of me to my lover, so you had better believe that my standards are through the f.cking roof.